selwynpolit/d9book/book/caching.md

 ## Set cache context correctly when retrieving query, get or post parameters

-Drupal will cache requests so be sure to correctly specify cache context when building your render arrays if they need those parameters.
+Drupal will cache requests so be sure to correctly specify the cache context when building your render arrays if they need those parameters.

 For more on retrieving those, see [Retrieving query, get or post parameters](general#retrieve-query-get-or-post-parameters)